 The Coping with Cancer Support Group is a chance for cancer patients and those affected by cancer to talk with others who have had similar experiences.
 It’s meant to be a supportive and confidential environment for people to talk about their experiences and bounce ideas off one another.
 This support group is facilitated by one of the Patient Support Team social workers or a nurse practitioner.

 This class will introduce a variety of coping skills such as deep breathing and distraction techniques that will assist in managing anxiety due to a cancer diagnosis, cancer treatment or everyday stressors.

 A major symptom of cancer and cancer treatment is fatigue.
 This class will go over techniques that can help lessen fatigue and gain/conserve energy.
 You will learn tactics to get better sleep, practical ways to schedule activities and other methods for fighting fatigue.

 Explaining cancer to children can be one of the most difficult issues that arise during your cancer journey.
 If you or loved one are struggling to talk about cancer with children, please join Cancer Care Institute social workers for an educational class on talking to children about cancer.
 Social workers will discuss tips and ideas on how to help navigate this discussion for children of all ages.

 Guided Imagery is the practice of using your imagination to focus on the positive and to relax your mind and body.
 Guided Imagery can come in many forms, such as someone reading a script, listening to a CD or watching a YouTube video.
 It can also include things such as deep breathing and progressive muscle relaxation.

 Comprehensive rehabilitation services are available by referral to help cancer patients obtain the best quality of life possible.
-Rehabilitation specialists work together with your physician to assess and manage specific physical symptoms related to cancer and cancer treatment.
+Certified Cancer Rehabilitation specialists work together with your physician to assess and manage specific physical symptoms related to cancer and cancer treatment.